airtower-luna/rustventure/README.md

 # Rustventure

-This is a tiny text adventure engine I made as a way to practice Rust.
+This is a tiny text adventure engine I made as an exercise for learning Rust.
 Build, test, and run with the usual Cargo commands.

 To try the included example adventure, simply run: